WenConrad/conduit-frontend-conrad-wen-ts/README.md

 The project is designed to be robust and follow best use insdustry standards in the development process.

-This repository is the Front End of the website, it leverages React, Redux-toolkit & Tailwindcss.
+This repository is the Front End of the website, it leverages React, Redux-toolkit, TypeScript & Tailwindcss.

 For the backend, this api is being called: <https://launchup-prisma.herokuapp.com/>